 Apart from this, Lumbini occupies an immense place in the history of Nepal, with religious and cultural significance.
 The area is a protected zone with a peaceful pagoda, eternal flame, monasteries built by different countries, and a park for wild animals and different species of birds.

 There are two different Natural Heritage Sites in Nepal, which hold natural and cultural significance to the native people living within the area.
 Natural Heritage Sites are protected areas and are home to numerous flora and fauna.

 Chitwan National Park

-Chitwan National Park is home to One-horned Rhinoceros, Royal Bengal Tiger, and Gharial Crocodile.
+Chitwan National Park is home to the One-horned Rhinoceros, Royal Bengal Tiger, and Gharial Crocodile.
 Apart from these wild bears, sloth deer, Langur, wild buffalo, and elephants, snakes are some of the visible animals of Chitwan National Park.

-The park is a rich area of the terai region of Nepal and home to 68 species of mammals, 544 species of birds, 56 species of herpetofauna, and 126 species of fish have been recorded so far.
-Mainly inhabited by the Tharu community, the park opens doors for Jeep Safari, Elephant ride, Nature Walk, Rafting on Rapti River, Bird Watching, Exploring Bis-Hazari Taal (lake), etc.
+The park is a rich area of the Terai region of Nepal and is home to 68 species of mammals, 544 species of birds, 56 species of herpetofauna, and 126 species of fish have been recorded so far.
+Mainly inhabited by the Tharu community, the park opens its doors to Jeep Safari, Elephant Ride, Nature Walk, Rafting on Rapti River, Bird Watching, Exploring Bis-Hazari Taal (lake), etc.

 Sagarmatha National Park